cloudevents/spec/primer.md

 to another event consumer, then the outbound CloudEvent will typically look identical to the inbound CloudEvent with respect to the spec defined attributes - see previous paragraph concerning adding additional attributes.
-Note that in these cases, while the entity is "sending" CloudEvents, it is not really an "event producer".

-However, if this entity is performing some type of semantic processing of the CloudEvent, typically resulting in a change to the value of the `data` attribute, then it may need to be considered a distinct "event producer" from the original event producer.
+However, if this entity is performing some type of semantic processing of the CloudEvent, typically resulting in a change to the value of the `data` attribute, then it may need to be considered a distinct "event source" from the original event source.
 And as such, it is expected that CloudEvents attributes related to the event producer (such as 'source` and `id`) would be changed from the incoming CloudEvent.